Sutton High School (Massachusetts): History

 According to A History of the Town of Sutton, Massachusetts, written by William Addison Benedict and Hiram Averill Tracy in 1878, Reverend George Anson Willard established Sutton High School in 1835.

 Between 2011 and 2015, major renovations took place to the existing school building by the Boston-based architecture firm Flansburgh Architects.

 The yearbook of Sutton High is known as the Exitus, and is known to have been published as far back as 1938.
 The school's student newspaper is known as The Movement.

 Athletics

 Sutton High School athletic teams are known as the Sammies (boys) and Suzies (girls).
-The teams compete in District II of the Massachusetts Interscholastic Athletic Association (MIAA), specifically within the Dual Valley Conference (DVC).
+The teams compete in District V of the Massachusetts Interscholastic Athletic Association (MIAA), specifically within the Dual Valley Conference (DVC).
 Competitors include: Blackstone-Millville Regional High School, Douglas High School, Hopedale Junior Senior High School, Nipmuc Regional High School, and Whitinsville Christian School.

+Athletic state championships

+Sutton athletics is most known for their soccer program, with a total of 19 state championships across boys' and girls' soccer.
+Sutton's girls' soccer team has the most soccer state championships in the entire state of Massachusetts, with a total of 13.

+Note: Some state championships from the 2024-2025 school year may not be included because some of the MIAA state championship archives haven't been updated.

 The school offers: baseball, basketball, cross country, field hockey, football, golf, soccer, softball, tennis, track and field, and volleyball.